peteroupc/peteroupc.github.io/exporand.md

 The algorithm **SampleGeometricBag** returns 1 with a probability built up by a uniform PSRN.
 (Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup> described an algorithm for the base-2 (binary) case, but that algorithm is difficult to apply to other digit bases.
 Thus the following is a general version of the algorithm for any digit base.

 1. Set _i_ to 0, and set **b** to a uniform PSRN with a positive sign and an integer part of 0.
-2. If the item at position _i_ of the input PSRN's fractional part is unsampled (that is, not set to a digit), set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+2. If the item at position _i_ of the input PSRN's fractional part is unsampled (that is, not set to a digit), set the item at that position to a digit chosen uniformly at random, increasing the fractional part's capacity as necessary (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
 Do the same for **b**.
 3. Let _da_ be the digit at position _i_ of the input PSRN's fractional part, and let _db_ be the corresponding digit for **b**.
 Return 0 if _da_ is less than _db_, or 1 if _da_ is greater than _db_.
 5. Add 1 to _i_ and go to step 2.